lukaemon/mission-sae/README.md

 --

 **4.5 Ablation sparsity**:
 Ablate on SAE feature and measure logit diff sparsity with $(\frac{L1}{L2})^2$.
-Reasonable method to test this [hypo]:
+Reasonable method to test the hypothesis:
 > If the underlying computations learned by a language model are sparse, one hypothesis is that natural features are not only sparse in terms of activations, but also in terms of downstream effects

 Reproduce?
 Yes.
 Feasible on gpt2 and open sourced SAEs. `E(learning)` is mid since I could already simulate the whole code in mind.
 It's a simple and effective method.
 This is the next target!
+Now a lunch is earned.

+--

+`E(learning)=mid` is good.
+The key is momentum in morale and consistency.
+- `E(learning)=high` usually comes with skill issue, which probably leads to a dead block.
+Overall huge blow to the momentum and the effectiveness in the long arc of learning.
+- Few strategically selected `E(learning)=mid` could unblock an `E(learning)=high`
+- Naively force through an `E(learning)=high` once in a while adds random factor.
+In general it is a good training on will power.
+    > I'm doing this because I don't know it's impossible.

+Just be honest and choose wisely.

+Why repeat such obvious meta learning heuristic?
+Because I'm king of deadlock due to bad taste on choosing challenges.
+Take a while to recognize the problem and start self-correcting process.